ra1nb0rn/avain/README.md

 As some modules may rely on data that needs to stay up-to-date like "the 1000 most common passwords", AVAIN provides a way for modules to be updated.
 Similar to the scanner and analyzer modules, there are separate "modules" that can update their respective scanner or analyzer module.
 Similar to above, these modules have to interface with the core in Python (file extension ``.py``) and their name has to be prefixed with ``module_updater``.
 Furthermore, they have to provide a function with the signature ``update_module()``.
 Any files that should be stored by the AVAIN core have to be put into the global list ``CREATED_FILES``, just as above.
 For an example of the update module concept have a look at the ``module_updater.py`` file in ``src/modules/analyzer/cve_correlation``.
 To update all of AVAIN's modules that provide this update mechanism, the user has to call AVAIN with the **-uM / --update modules** argument.

 ## Configuration Files <a id="config_expl"></a>
 AVAIN can also accept a separate configuration file as program argument.
-Therefore a configuration file can act as a profile for AVAIN that specifies many different arguments at once.
+A configuration file can act as a profile for AVAIN that specifies many different arguments at once.
 The default configuration file is called ``default_config.txt`` and can be found in AVAIN's ``config`` directory.
 Note that this file has to be present for AVAIN to work correctly.
 Its contents look like the following:
 ```
 // here defined are default configuration settings
 [core]
+scan_modules = ALL  // the list of scanner modules to use (in order), or ALL
 default_trust = 3
 scan_aggregation_scheme = TRUST_AGGR  // possible values --> {TRUST_MAX, TRUST_AGGR}
 DB_expire = 20160  // in minutes, i.e. every other week

 // here defined are module specific configuration settings
+[modules.scanner.nmap.scanner_nmap]
+// add_nmap_params = "--max-rtt-timeout 100ms --max-retries 1"  // additional Nmap params
+scan_type = "SU"  // SYN scan and UDP scan require root privileges
+fast_scan = False  // whether Nmap should use T5 and F option as speedup
+add_scripts = "default, http-headers, smb-os-discovery, banner"  // additional scripts Nmap should use

 [modules.analyzer.cve_correlation.analyzer_cve_correlation]
 DB_expire = 10080  // in minutes, i.e. every week
 skip_os = False  // whether to skip OS CVE analysis --> {True, False}
 max_cve_count = -1  // the maximum number of CVEs to retrieve; -1 for unlimited
+squash_cpes = True  // whether to squash every discovered CPE in case of invalid CPE
+allow_versionless_search = True  // whether to fully search for CVEs when CPE has no version

+[modules.analyzer.login_bruteforce.hydra_ssh.analyzer]
+wordlists = ../wordlists/mirai_user_pass.txt  // Mirai wordlist relative to module dir

+[modules.analyzer.login_bruteforce.hydra_telnet.analyzer]
+wordlists = ../wordlists/mirai_user_pass.txt  // Mirai wordlist relative to module dir
+timeout = 300  // Hydra timeout in seconds (if Telnet bruteforce does not work)
 ```
 Like in many programming languages, comments can be made with ``//`` and ``/* */``.
 The strings surrounded by ``[`` and ``]`` specify the module the following configuration settings apply to.
 Every setting has to be placed on a separate line.
 Settings are specified using a ``key = value`` structure.
 The keys and values can be custom for every every module, AVAIN does not restrict the keys in any way.
 The only thing AVAIN does for every module is parse its section of the config file into a dictionary whose keys and values are the same as the config's. *Every module itself is responsible for parsing its config values.*
-In case the user specifies a separate config file to use, AVAIN overwrites its default configuration with the ones specified in the user's config file.
+In case the user specifies a separate config file to use, AVAIN overwrites its default configuration settings with the ones specified in the user's config file.
 Therefore, the user's config file is not required to contain all settings available but only the ones the user wants changed.
-Of course it is advised that the user supplies its own configuration file instead of manually overwriting the default configuration file.
+It is advised that the user supplies their own configuration file instead of manually overwriting the default configuration file.

 ## Examples
 {...}